QIN

 Qin

 In 246 BC at the age of 13 Qin Shihuang had come to the throne as King Chen of Qin.
-Once the king of Qin consolidated his power, he took the title Shi Huangdi (First Emperor), a formulation previously reserved for deities and the mythological sage-emperors, and imposed Qin's centralized, nonhereditary bureaucratic system on his new empire.
+Once the King of Qin consolidated his power, he took the title Shi Huangdi (First Emperor), a formulation previously reserved for deities and the mythological sage-emperors, and imposed Qin's centralized, nonhereditary bureaucratic system on his new empire.

-In subjugating the six other major states of Eastern Zhou, the Qin kings had relied heavily on Legalist scholar-advisers.
+In subjugating the six other major states of Eastern Zhou, the Qin Kings had relied heavily on Legalist scholar-advisers.
 Centralization, achieved by ruthless methods, was focused on standardizing legal codes and bureaucratic procedures, the forms of writing and coinage, and the pattern of thought and scholarship.
 The standardized writing system throughout the empire helped unite ethnic groups whose spoken languages were incompatible.

-To silence criticism of imperial rule, the kings banished or put to death many dissenting Confucian scholars and confiscated and burned their books.
+To silence criticism of imperial rule, the Kings banished or put to death many dissenting Confucian scholars and confiscated and burned their books.

 Qin aggrandizement was aided by frequent military expeditions pushing forward the frontiers in the north and south.